- What is an ultra-low emission vehicle?

 - Are there Government grants for electric vehicle owners?

 Yes – there are two main government grants available for EV owners.
-The plug-in car grant or plug-in van grant subsidies the cost of a new vehicle by up to £3,500 for a new car and £8,000 for a new van.
+The plug-in car grant or plug-in van grant subsidies the cost of a new vehicle by up to £2,500 for a new car and £3,500 for a new small van ( less than 2.5 tonnes) and up to £6,000 for large vans (2.5-3.5 tonnes).
 This helps cover some of the cost of buying a new EV.
 There is also the Electric Vehicle Homecharge scheme, which helps to meet some of the installation cost of a home charging unit.
 You can find out more about both grants here.

-- Am I eligible for the electric vehicle charging scheme grant?
+- Am I eligible for the electric vehicle charging scheme?

 The majority of ultra-low emission electric cars and vans in the UK are eligible to receive the OLEV grant helping to meet the costs of installation for a home charging unit.
 You are eligible for the homecharging scheme if: